dieselrabbit/screenlogicpy/README.md

     screenlogicpy -i xxx.xxx.xxx.xxx

-Specify the IP address of the ScreenLogic gateway to connect to. **Note:** If the IP address is not specified, screenlogicpy will attempt to discover ScreenLogic gateways on the local network, and connect to the first one that responds.
-This is generally fine if you only have one ScreenLogic gateway.
+Specify the IP address of the ScreenLogic protocol adapter to connect to.
+**Note:** If the IP address is not specified, screenlogicpy will attempt to discover ScreenLogic protocol adapters on the local network, and connect to the first one that responds.
+This is generally fine if you only have one ScreenLogic protocol adapter.

 ### `-p, --port`

     screenlogicpy -i xxx.xxx.xxx.xxx -p xx

-Specify the port of the ScreenLogic gateway to connect to.
+Specify the port of the ScreenLogic protocol adapter to connect to.
 Needs to be used in conjunction with `-i, --ip` option.

 ## Positional arguments